Independent · no software sales

 no pitch

-Crew update stuck in texts
+System update stuck in a spreadsheet

-Tools connected
+Systems connected

 Owner gets a clear answer